What is the unified field?

 - The blobs of light seen at the edge of the universe are probably nothing more than concentrated and heated gases surrounding more distant clusters of galaxies.
 It is the ionized elements making up these gases (and the galaxies themselves) that help to raise the background temperature slightly over a region of space.

 then things could have been very different today.
-In fact, the size and age of the universe could well be the exact opposite.
+In fact, the size and age of the universe could well be the Universe and is in a steady-state, and has always been like this forever.

-Whether the universe is 13.82 billion years old, or is much older, still remains a matter of debate.
+Whether the universe is 13.82 billion years old, or is much older and bigger than we can imagine, still remains a matter of debate.
 It will require further gathering of evidence, and a more careful attempt at interpreting the evidence based on a wider range of scientific knowledge we have gathered so far.
 Or else the alternative is to build a spaceship to take humans far enough into the universe to see what is going on.
-But even then, given the time it takes to get there and how time outside will move very quickly, the universe will change so drastically that we may never know for sure if the universe is finite or infinite.
-Unless a perfect vacuum wormhole can be created to take humans instantaneously to the edge of the universe and back again in one comfortable afternoon trip, any answer we give on Earth about the universe is mere speculation.
+But even then, given the time it takes to get there and how time outside will move very quickly when travelling near the speed of light, the universe will change so drastically that we may never know for sure if the universe is finite or infinite.
+Unless a perfect vacuum wormhole can be created to take humans instantaneously to the edge of the universe and back again in one comfortable afternoon trip, any answer we give on Earth about the universe will have to be seen as mere speculation.

 Do wormholes exist?